-The band started in 1974 as a more traditional styled band, with banjo, mandolin, and dobro.
-The details of the band's formation are not well known, but in July of 1975, they recorded a released a self promoted EP, under the name of Buckeye Biscuit (without Band, which was added later).
+The band started in 1974 as a more traditional styled band by Ron Franklin (vocals, guitar), Joel Culp (mandolin, bass), and Bruce Michael (vocals, banjo, guitar).
+They played at the Grapes of Wrath.
+On March 15, 1975, they came out with a new full band lineup, adding Steve Adams (vocals, dobro, bass) and Mike Casey (drums).
+In July of 1975, they recorded a released a self promoted EP, under the name of Buckeye Biscuit (without Band, which was added later).
 There was a real Buckeye Biscuit company that sold over the NE Ohio area.
-At the time of the EP, the group included Ron Franklin (vocals, guitar), Joel Culp (mandolin, bass), Bruce Michael (vocals, banjo, guitar), Steve Adams (vocals, dobro, bass) and Mike Casey (drums).
 In the 1960s, Culp was in Me and the Guys, and Michael was in the New Community Singers (of "Manry and the Sea" fame).
 The record was recorded by Richie "Dick Whittington" Green.
 The songs included covers and standards.

 The band had been playing Cleveland clubs with regularity but it wasn't until Dewey Forward opened Peabody's Cafe in 1977 (in the former home of the Cellar Door where the BBB had been played) that the band had a home and large fan base.
 Forward not only booked the band but managed them, and in 1979, put up the money for the band to record a full LP (with the players listed above).
 The record was recorded at the revived Audio Recording with old Audio engineers George Stage and Bill Cavanaugh.
 The record sold well locally and a couple of the songs got regional airplay, with "East Cleveland Hotel" one of the fan favorites.